Understanding ANM

 - often the same architecture family with different random seeds.

-Part 4 — Defining ANM
+Part 4 — What we mean by ANM

-Part 5 — Five criteria for category membership
+Part 5 — The five criteria

 - 01At least three judges, architecturally distinct